sweetboss12512/roblox-plugin-profiles/README.md

 jolemtools = 7555657789
 mbtools = 6724254977
 mbreflect = 11973409942
 rojo = "RojoManagedPlugin" # The name of the file.
 This allows you to manage these plugins if they weren't installed from the asset ID.
-It assumes it's an rbxm, currently

 [profiles.default]
 _desc = "Just silly things"